PortableApps64/PortableApps-ForMacOS64/README.md

  New website: https://Sveinbjorn.org/platypus<br/>
  GitHub: https://GitHub.com/sveinbjornt/Platypus<br/>
  <br/>
- Platypus (v5.3 & later version) seems to be able to generate 64bit-only compatible app bundles,<br/>
+ Platypus is licensed under <a href="BSD-3-clause.txt">BSD-3-clause</a>, & Platypus (v5.3 & later version) seems to be able<br/>
- but it does not (digitally) sign or provide option to sign the generated app bundle,<br/>
+ to generate 64bit-only compatible app bundles, but it does not (digitally) sign or<br/>
+ provides option to sign the generated app bundle, So it seems, only Admin level<br/>
- so it seems, only Admin level privileged user can use+run Platypus generated apps,<br/>
+ privileged user can use+run Platypus generated apps, in 64bit-only macOSX(Catalina<br/>
- in 64bit-only macOSX(Catalina & macOSX after it) and also in 64bit+32bit supported macOSX(Mojave & macOSX before it)
+ & macOSX after it) and also in 64bit+32bit supported macOSX(Mojave & macOSX before it)
 </dd></dl>
 </div><br/>

 <a name="Cocoa-Dialog"></a>
 <b>COCOA-DIALOG:</b><br/>
 <div>The OSX PortableApps used CocoaDialog (&#46;app bundle) inside “PortableFirefoxOSX” v4.0.1 (the last/old release).
+CocoaDialog is licensed under <a href="https://www.gnu.org/licenses/old-licenses/lgpl-2.0.html">GPL-2.0</a>.
 <dl><dd><!-- “.” is &#46; -->
  But (old) CocoaDialog is NOT compatible with 64bit-only-macOSX yet, afaik.<br/>
  Website: https://CocoaDialog.com/<br/>